ashvardanian/StringZilla/README.md

 > When using the C header-only library one can disable the use of LibC.
 > This may affect the type resolution system on obscure hardware platforms.
 > Moreover, one may let `stringzilla` override the common symbols like the `memcpy` and `memset` with its own implementations.
-> In that case you can use the [`LD_PRELOAD` trick][ld-preload-trick] to prioritize it's symbols over the ones from the LibC and accelerate existing string-heavy applications without recompiling them.
+> In that case you can use the [`LD_PRELOAD` trick][ld-preload-trick] to prioritize its symbols over the ones from the LibC and accelerate existing string-heavy applications without recompiling them.
 > It also adds a layer of security, as the `stringzilla` isn't [undefined for NULL inputs][redhat-memcpy-ub] like `memcpy(NULL, NULL, 0)`.

 [ld-preload-trick]: https://ashvardanian.com/posts/ld-preload-libsee